Jeffery Hart Bent

 Jeffery Hart Bent, occasionally known as Geoffrey Hart Bent (1781 – 29 June 1852) was the first judge in the colony of New South Wales and the first Australian judge to be removed from office.

-Early life

-Bent was the son of the merchant, ship owner, and MP Robert Bent, of West Molesey, Surrey, and of Portugal Street, Lincoln's Inn Fields, and elder brother of Ellis Bent.
-He was educated at Mr Barnes's school, Manchester, and at Trinity College, Cambridge, graduating B.A. in 1804, and M.A. in 1807.
+Bent was born to MP Robert Bent.
+He attended Trinity College, Cambridge, graduating B.A. in 1804, and M.A. in 1807.
 He was called to the bar of the Middle Temple in 1806.
+His older brother was Ellis Bent.